-Each academy has a lead pastor, and we will use a rotation of bible teachers, depending on the missionaries and staff we have available.
+Each academy has a lead pastor, and uses a rotation of bible teachers, according to the missionaries and staff we have available.
 Opening the Bible and talking about faith and life have led to some of the sweetest moments in BVSA history.
-We have seen many hearts softened, minds expanded, and lots of young men surrendering their lives to Christ.
+Our greatest joy is to see hearts softened, the bondage of sin broken, and lives surrendered to Christ!

-For boys and young men, sports provide powerful teaching opportunities.
-Intense sports training also builds trust for one another, and for your coaches.
+Sports provide powerful teaching opportunities.
+Intense sports training also builds trust between teammates, coaches, and support staff.
 With that trust in place, the time off the field becomes much more meaningful.

-The coaching staffs at our Rhino FC academies have high standards on the field.
-We aim to compete at a high level, and we believe in high-intensity training.
-Our teams may come from an unknown village of extreme poverty, but over time they grow a reputation as a high-level futbol club, which can bring a true sense of pride to their village.
+The coaching staff at our Rhino FC academies have high standards on the field.
+We aim to compete at a high level, and are committed to training.
+Our teams may come from an unknown village of extreme poverty, but over time can gain the reputation as a high-level futbol club, bringing a true sense of pride to their village.

 Teams from our Rhinos FC Academies have played in tournaments all around Central America and the USA.
 Several Rhinos have gone on to play NCAA soccer in the USA, as well as professionally in Guatemala and Honduras.

 All BVSA Academies provide study hall hours and tutoring for students who attend local school.
 For those who are not in school, we often teach reading and writing, as well as offer additional bible study curriculum.